malyabansalper/Games-Developed/JavaScript Games/Rock-Paper-and-Scissors/README.md

 # Rock-Paper-and-Scissors

-A game of rock, paper and scissors using HTML, CSS and Javascript
+An oldschool game of Rock, Paper and Scissors

+Stack used : HTML, CSS and Javascript

 Hosted at: https://rock-paper-scissors-malya.netlify.app